Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 Chillo Frito Entero.
 A fried red snapper served whole with crispy skin, tender meat and squeezed with lime.
 It’s usually accompanied by fried plantains like tostones, mofongo or amarillos.

 Empanadillas.
-Puerto Rican style fried empanadas stuffed with a range of fillings like octopus, conch, cod, shrimp, crap and pizza.
+Puerto Rican style fried empanadas stuffed with a range of fillings like octopus, conch, cod, shrimp, crab and pizza.

 Pinchos.
 Grilled meats served on a stick often served at beaches or roadside kiosks.
 Our favorites are shark and shrimp.